Course Code: iic

 Unfortunately, the Internet isn't all fun and games.
 This lesson will focus on a more serious aspect of using the Internet in the classroom.
 It will discuss how to keep your students and children safe while they're online.
 You'll also learn how to increase the security of a computer and protect your family's personal information.
 By the end of this lesson, you'll have a handy Internet-use permission form to send home with your students if you choose to do so.

-The Internet is a great tool for students to use when they're doing research for a report, but what about students who are too young to understand that they can't turn in reports they just copied from the Internet?
+The Internet is a great tool for students to use when they're doing research for a report, but what about students who are too young to understand that they can't turn in reports that they just copied from the Internet?
 What should you do when you spot passages students lifted?
 This lesson will discuss the various ways that students use the Internet to cheat and why they do it.
 You'll learn how to recognize Internet plagiarism and how to prevent it.

 Everyone who uses the Internet needs to be able to evaluate the usefulness and truthfulness of websites.
 In this lesson, you'll find out how to teach younger and older students to do this.
 You'll get a handout and lots of teaching tips and suggestions.